CompPhysics/MachineLearning/README.md

 4. A selected number of weekly assignments;
 6. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
 7. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail;
-8. The course will be offered as a FYS-MAT4155 (Master of Science level) and a FYS-MAT3155 (senior undergraduate) course.
+8. The course is offered as a FYS-MAT4155 (Master of Science level) and a FYS-MAT3155 (senior undergraduate) course;
 9. We use Piazza for course communication, a special link on how to register to Piazza con be found on the official University of Oslo page for the course.
-Slack is also used for course communication.
+Slack is also used for course communication;

 ## Possible textbooks